7 Plus Exam Preparation in London

 We offer midweek dates in Easter, Summer and Autumn.
 These sessions cost £1,200 – £1,500 a week.

 Increasingly schools are weighting their assessment days for their 7 Plus selection process.
 The interview is the most important part of this.
-We offer a interview preparation programme to give children the skill needed to excel.
+We offer an interview preparation programme to give children the skill needed to excel.
 This sees us give your child three interviews on three different days with advice and feedback between.

 This is for children in Year 2 and are run from our schools in Hampstead and Dulwich at the weekend.
 The programme costs £500.

-7 Plus Exam – Comprehension
+The 7 Plus English Exam

-7 Plus Exam – Creative Writing
+Creative Writing

-For the 7 Plus exam creative writing task children are usually given a prompt and should be able to write a simple but imaginative story with a clear beginning, middle and end.
+For the 7 Plus exam creative writing task, children are usually given a prompt and should be able to write a simple but imaginative story with a clear beginning, middle and end.
 This should include some descriptive and figurative language.
 They should understand and be able to write in the first or third person in their story.

+Though the marking criteria emphasises composition and effect, children will also be assessed on their spelling and use of simple punctuation.
+We would expect them to spell many commonly occurring words correctly and have a good sense of spelling rules and patterns.
 You should work through the National Curriculum Spelling lists.
 However, remember your child will need to be one to two years ahead.
-So by the time children take their 7+ assessments, children should know how to spell all the Year 2 words and all the Year 3 words that you think they will use in their creative writing task, eg. They may well use words such as ‘treasure’ in their story, which falls into the Year 3 list.
+So by the time children take their 7 Plus exam, children should know how to spell all the Year 2 words and all the Year 3 words that you think they will use in their creative writing task.

-The 7 Plus Exam – Maths Syllabus
+The 7 Plus Maths Exam

 Times Tables